pjg11/CTF-Writeups/2022-Google-CTF/misc-appnote.md

 Every single archive manager unpacks this to a different file...

 ## First Impressions
 The challenge comes with an zip file called `dump.zip`.
-Unzipping it results in a file called `hello.txt` containing the following text
+Unzipping it results in a file called `hello.txt` containing the following text:

 ```txt

 There's more to it than meets the eye...

 ```

 From the challenge description and the text from `hello.txt`, we can guess that there are some hidden files.
 I checked the zip file with `binwalk`, and we can find A LOT of hidden files.